BerghazHatim/berghazhatim.github.io/README.md

     - HyperParameter Tuning using GridSearchSV.
     - Building the web page and the web API with Flask API.

-- **Autonomous Agents** : Development of several autonomous agents using 'LangChain' under the name 'Autonomous Agents:
+- **Autonomous Agents** : Development of several autonomous agents using 'LangChain' under the name 'Autonomous Agents':
   - LangChain Toolkits and functionalities.
   - OpenAI LLMs.
   - Flask API.